googlefonts/how-to-hint-complex-script-variable-fonts/README.md

 **Note:** This document is a companion piece to the longer [Hinting Latin TrueType Variable Fonts with Visual TrueType](https://github.com/googlefonts/how-to-hint-variable-fonts#introduction)

-*Please refer first to this comprehensive documentation for all of the details of the workflow, detailed descriptions of the hinting code, and how to use the VTT Tool to add hinting to Variable Fonts..*
+*Please refer first to this comprehensive documentation for all of the details of the workflow, detailed descriptions of the hinting code, and how to use the VTT Tool to add hinting to Variable Fonts.*

+## Introduction

+When thinking about adding hinting to any Variable font, it is a good idea to ask a few questions first.
+How does hinting work in modern environments?
+What value can hinting add?
+Is hinting suitable for my font?
+The first two questions are answered in the longer VTT Variable font Hinting document, referenced at the beginning, which gives an overview of the current rendering technologies and the main benefits of modern hinting, with a focus on Variable Font Hinting.
+The third question can be answered by a series of tests and proofing in VTT.

+As an example of Hinting complex script Variable fonts, we will be looking at adding and fine tuning hinting for some key representative glyphs in the Noto Devanagari Serif Variable font.
+The workflow and concepts discussed for the Devanagari font, can be used for other complex script Variable fonts.

 **Notes on running the VTT Autohinter for complex script Variable Fonts**